 Searching for an apartment in Atlanta?
 Explore Atlanta apartments and other rentals near MARTA stations for a transit-accessible lifestyle.
-View our neighborhood guide to learn more about Atlanta’s different communities and the MARTA station map to see station locations.
+For additional information and planning, view our neighborhood guide.

 Near MARTA (10 minutes or less walking distance from a station)

 Popular with professionals, Midtown Atlanta is full of restaurants, nightlife, arts venues and recreation in Piedmont Park.
 Plus, it’s easy to groceries at Publix or Trader Joes.
 Be sure to also look for rentals in the historic Midtown houses and buildings south of 10th Street, where you’ll also find less expensive apartments outside the traditional apartment communities listed below.

 The area around the Lindbergh Center station is full of apartment communities popular with college students and young professionals.
 Plus you can walk to Kroger and Target for necessities.
-The station also has daily and long-term parking options.
+As a bonus, the station also has daily and long-term parking options.

 With Town Brookhaven and the Brookhaven Village, the Brookhaven MARTA station area is popular with students, young professionals and young families who want a quieter lifestyle close to the city.
 There are several apartment communities to choose from that are in easy walking distance to the station or rent a house in the tree-filled neighborhood.